Lower Floor: TV Lounge, Dining Room, Kitchen

 to illuminate the eating area of each person) runs the four recessed

-would also be ideal for hanging fabrics, for ornaments or even mannequins.
+of items besides swords; for hanging fabrics, for ornaments or even

-To one end is a bar area with chestnut display cabinet and concealed
+mannequins.
+To one end is a bar area with chestnut drinks cabinet

 The